Skip to main content

 @ngneat/spectator

-For example, if there is a need to mock declarations in @ngneat/spectator and its functions like createHostFactory, createComponentFactory, createDirectiveFactory and so on, you can use two options from ng-mocks: ngMocks.guts and MockBuilder
+For example, if there is a need to mock declarations in @ngneat/spectator and its functions like createHostFactory, createComponentFactory, createDirectiveFactory and so on, we need:

-if we use ngMocks.guts we need to pass the desired component to the first parameter, and its module to pass as the second parameter to extract its guts and mock them.
+if we use ngMocks.guts we need to skip the first parameter, pass the module as the second parameter to export its declaration, and to pass the component as the third one to exclude it.

 const createComponent = createComponentFactory({